Yunos N Family - Chicken, Mutton and Babat Satay 16_9

 The wait for the satay at Rahim can be anywhere from 30 minutes to an hour, and there’s no buzzer system to let you know when it’s ready.
 You either have to sit nearby and eyeball pakcik’s progress, or keep walking back to ask.
 Yunos, on the other hand, is better staffed and a lot more organised.

-Also, there’s a higher chance that you’ll actually get to eat satay at Yunos, given that there’s a limited supply at Rahim and it runs out really quickly.
+Also, there’s a higher chance that you’ll actually get to eat satay at Yunos, given that Rahim has a limited supply which runs out rather quickly.
 And most importantly, you can order babat satay at Yunos, which isn’t even on the menu at Rahim.

 Both The Wife and I agree that the babat satay is exceptional.